What are key milestones in permitting and construction for your ADU project? The Cottage team covers the key steps to

 Because planning and building departments are consistently swamped with permit applications, each revision of your application can take 3-6 weeks to review.
 ADU-specializing companies like Cottage know what the city’s planning and building officials are looking for.
 From uploading the right forms to the right online portal to what small details are needed on your ADU’s site plan, this expertise ensures you minimize the number of revisions needed to earn approval.

 The Cottage Operations team has processed the full spectrum of ADU permit applications.
 With knowledge of local processes and key contacts, they can streamline your permitting timeline by ensuring a high-quality application and consistent follow up with the right people.

 After your ADU is permitted and the plans sets are stamped to be used for construction, that’s when the rubber hits the road.
-Once you have confirmed your ADU builder—or secured it much earlier through Cottage’s A-to-Z process—your project will go through some key milestone steps:
+Once you have confirmed your ADU builder, your project will go through some key milestone steps: